linden416/AWS_Linux_Server/README.md

  8. Updated catalog.py removing the code in __main__ that ran on port 8000 and established app secret key.
  9. Updated both data_model.py and suptDBFxns.py replacing database engine to PostgreSQL.
 10. Updated template file login.html specifying new ClientId established from step #6 above.
 11. Updated the Apache /etc/apache2/sites-enabled/000-default.conf:
 	- Configured WSGI connection to my CatalogApp
-	- Configured WSGI Daemon to run as **1 process** to avoid isolating session data which would happen if multiple processes were handling page requests.
+	- Configured WSGI Daemon to run as **1 process** to avoid isolating session data<br>
+	which would happen if multiple processes were handling page requests.
 12. Created both a **catalog** user account and database in PostgreSQL: postgres=# create user catalog with password 'Udacity';
     postgres=# create database catalog;